microsoft/qsharp-language/Specifications/QIR/Data-Types.md

 A `%Range` is an expression that represents a sequence of integers.
 The first element of the sequence is the `start` of the range, the second element is `start+step`, the third element is `start+2*step`, and so forth.
 The `step` may be positive or negative, but not zero.
+An attempt to create a `%Range` with a zero step should cause a runtime failure.

 The last element of the range may be `end`; that is, `end` is inclusive.
 A range is empty if `step` is positive and `end` is less than `start`, or if `step` is negative and `end` is greater than `start`.